chessapig/chessapig.github.io/about.markdown

     <h1>Hello!</h1>
     <p>  I am a first year mathematics PhD student at UC Berkeley.
 I'm interested in mathematical physics, espically its intersections with geometry and topology (Read more <a href="/research">here</a>).
 I got undergraduate degrees in math and physics from the University of Maryland (UMD)<br/>
     <h2>Art </h2>
     <p>I was drawn to geometry because my approach to math is very visual.
 I try to capture my images of mathematical objects using digital art, which you can check out in the <a href="/gallery">gallery</a>.
-Additionally,
+I also like to play with code sometimes, making code sketches which often have a mathematical component.
+I talk about a few of them in <a href="/visualization">visualization</a>.
     <!-- <h1>Other activities</h1>
     <h2>MoMath </h2>
     In the summer of 2022, I worked at the national meusuem of a